-This blog is about two big technology trends - chatbots and artificial intelligence and how they could be used for workplace learning.
+This blog is about two big technology trends - chatbots and artificial intelligence (AI) and how they could be used for workplace learning.
 Some organisations are starting to use intelligent chatbots to help them automate all kinds of tasks, including supporting learning and development.
 This blog will give you a few practical examples to help you make sense of this new area.

 As technology advances, so does its application to new ideas and tasks.
 In the world of digital learning, we are now starting to benefit from the use of artificial intelligence (AI).
 Unless you’ve been sleeping for the past few years, you’ll have seen many headlines on ‘bots’ and artificial intelligence (AI), how this is the next big thing, especially in relation to mobile computing and our App ecosystem.
 There’s even talk of how bots will boost the march of Facebook – as if that was really needed!